-Did you know that how your working space is designed can impact your productivity greatly?
-How is office space and productivity linked?
+Did you know that your workspace design impacts your productivity greatly?
+How is workspace and productivity linked?

 According to an article from Dezeen.com, Australian employers are now competing to attract talents & creatives using great interior design.
 66% of employees prefer well-designed office spaces that enable them to accomplish more.